-MagicJack VocalTec Ltd. (CALL) surged the most in three months in New York trading after the Israeli maker of phone-over-Internet technology raised its 2012 guidance.
+MagicJack VocalTec Ltd. (CALL:US) surged the most in three months in New York trading after the Israeli maker of phone-over-Internet technology raised its 2012 guidance.

 MagicJack, based in Netanya, Israel, jumped 9.2 percent to $20.44 in New York, the sharpest climb since April 9.
 The shares have added 50 percent in 2012 and trade at a multiple of 15.1 times estimated earnings, compared with the average of 15.4 for companies traded on the Nasdaq Composite Index.